Frequently Asked Questions

 My child is 4 years old.
 Should I wait until they are 5 to get vaccinated with the vaccine for 5-11 year old’s?

 Effectiveness and Safety

-Like other medications, the COVID-19 vaccines can have some side effects, but all symptoms experienced by trial participants were mild or moderate and were attributable to a normal, healthy immune response.
-The most commonly reported side effects of the vaccine were fatigue, muscle or joint pain, and headache—all among less than 10 percent of trial participants.
-None were severe nor required hospitalization.
+Like other medications, the COVID-19 vaccines can have some side effects, but symptoms experienced by trial participants were mild or moderate and were attributable to a normal, healthy immune response.
+The most commonly reported side effects of the vaccine were chills, fatigue, muscle or joint pain, nausea, pain, redness or swelling at the injection site, and headache.